abbiejones/BankingLedger/README.md

 # BankingLedger

 This app simulates a banking ledger.
-Through both a web app and a console app, the following actions are supported:
+Through both web and console applications, the following actions are supported:

 - Create a new account
 - Login